QIOQIO-PQS/Learnable-noise/README.md

 # Learnable-noise

  my model is in model/graph/SimGCL.py
- SimGCL0 stands for original code of SimGCL
+ SimGCL0.py stands for the original code of SimGCL

 ## Citation